datenstrom/yellow/STYLEGUIDE.md

 ## How to format documentation

 * Use Markdown for documentation
-* The title should include name and version, e.g. `Core 0.9.1`.
+* The title should include name and version number, e.g. `Core 0.9.1`.
 * The description should be one line, e.g. `Core functionality of your website`.
 * Images should be in PNG format, a screenshot is recommended, e.g. `SCREENSHOT.png`
 * Headings should be arranged in the following order, all are optional: